 Feel the Music!
 Kids Kicking Cancer workshops engage the mind and heart so the body can heal.

 In 2011, Feel the Music! began a partnership with the Herbert Irving Child and Adolescent Oncology Center, to bring music to children & teens waiting for oncology treatments.
 The long hours spent “in the waiting room” are especially stressful and grueling for children and their caregivers.
-Through singing, songwriting, percussion, guitar and cello, our teaching artists create a safe and creative space in which healing and self-expression can take place.
+Through singing, songwriting, percussion, guitar and cello workshops, our teaching artists create a safe and creative space in which healing and self-expression can take place.

 Feel the Music! teaching artists adapt to the unique and ever-changing needs of an outpatient clinic environment – whether offering a soothing song on the cello, a guitar lesson, recording, a personalized songwriting session, sing along or full drumming class.
 We meet children and their caregivers where they are, creating a palpable change in the hospital environment, bringing smiles, joy and creative discovery through music.